y-ding/causal-system-papers/README.md

 ## Introduction

-This is a list of materials and resources on causal inference for computer systems, covering the areas of architecture, database, networking, operating systems, software engineering, and programming languages.
+This is a list of materials and resources on causal inference for computer systems, covering the areas of architecture, database, networking, operating systems, programming languages, and software engineering.

 ## Architecture